gravitational/careers/challenges/systems/challenge.md

 * Level 4+: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)

+Open a pull request with your design and share a link with the reviewers via Slack.
 After the doc is approved, implement interfaces and an example program using the library.

+A few notes about the design document:

+* We expect the design document to be complete roughly within the first week.
+  This is to ensure you have enough time to work on the implementation.
+* Avoid writing an overly detailed design document.
+Two to three pages is sufficient.
+* Avoid sending us draft design documents, it is difficult to evaluate what parts are draft and which parts are complete.
+Instead we encourage asking questions in Slack and sharing a design document that is ready to be reviewed.

 ## Testing